-Congolese Mukwege, Iraq's Murad win 2018 Nobel Peace Prize
+Congolese doctor, Yazidi activist win Nobel Peace Prize for combating sexual violence

 (Graphic: tmsnrt.rs/2y6ATVW)

-Additional reporting by Lefteris Karagiannopoulos, Gwladys Fouche and Ole Petter Skonnord in Oslo and Raya Jalabi in Baghdad, writing by Terje Solsvik and Gwladys Fouche, Editing by Angus MacSwan
+Additional reporting by Lefteris Karagiannopoulos, Gwladys Fouche and Ole Petter Skonnord in Oslo, Raya Jalabi in Baghdad, Giulia Paravicini in Kinshasa, Fiston Mahamba in Goma, Tim Cocks in Dakar; Writing by Terje Solsvik and Gwladys Fouche; Editing by Angus MacSwan